Narcan

-Narcan can be used to save a person’s life during an opioid overdose, and as of March 2023, it was approved by the FDA to be sold as an over-the-counter (OTC) medication.
+Narcan can be used to save a person’s life during an opioid overdose, and as of March 2023, it can be purchased like any other over-the-counter medication.

 Continue reading to learn more about how Narcan works, whether it’s always safe to use during an overdose, how it interacts with the brain, and why it is considered such an important medication in the market today.